Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 SPECIAL ACCESS TO THE GREAT SPHINX ENCLOSURE

-Marvel at a once-in-a-lifetime chance to touch the Great Sphinx and watch the sunrise from between its huge paws.
+Marvel at a once-in-a-lifetime chance to touch the Great Sphinx and watch the sunrise from between its huge paws, where you meet Dr. Zahi Hawass.

-Together with Dr. Mostafa Waziri, discover the Temple of Khonsu, one of the best preserved temples of the New Kingdom, which is off-limits to the public.
+Together with Dr. Mostafa Waziri, explore the Tomb of Wahtye, one of the most spectacular archaeological discoveries of the modern era.

 4. Highlights